Glioblastoma is one of the deadliest cancers. Experts tell Healthline it is extremely aggressive and difficult to treat.

-Senator John McCain’s diagnosis of glioblastoma, a type of brain cancer, means he joins the estimated 12,000 Americans diagnosed with this cancer every year.
+Senator John McCain’s diagnosis of glioblastoma, a type of

 On Thursday, the senator’s office released a statement announcing McCain’s diagnosis after undergoing a procedure to remove a blood clot above his left eye.